 - Place onion slices in the bottom of the slow cooker, then top with half of the BBQ sauce and half of the Italian dressing (the rest will go on top).

 - Coat a large skillet with the olive oil and bring to medium-high heat.
 Lightly brown the meatballs in batches for about 1 minute on each side.
 (Do not skip this step!
-So much flavor and it helps set the meatballs so they do not fall apart.)
+So much flavor helps set the meatballs, so they do not fall apart.)
 Layer the meatballs into the slow cooker as you’re browning each batch.
-Once all browned meatballs have been added to the slow cooker, pour remaining BBQ sauce and Italian dressing on top.
+Once all browned meatballs have been added to the slow cooker, pour the remaining BBQ sauce and Italian dressing on top.

 - Cover and cook on low for 6-8 hours or on high for 4 hours.
 Serve warm with sauce and onions.

-- You can enjoy alone or with mashed potatoes and veggies, salad, sweet potato fries, onion rings, with rolls and melted mozzarella for sandwiches, or even with toothpicks as a party appetizer.
+- You can enjoy it alone or with mashed potatoes and veggies, salad, sweet potato fries, onion rings, rolls, and melted mozzarella for sandwiches, or even with toothpicks as a party appetizer.
 Store leftovers covered tightly in the refrigerator for up to 1 week.